Integral characterization for Poincar\'e half-maps in planar linear systems: Recovery of half-Poincar e maps and flight time

-For the case $a=0$, it is $\frac{a}{V(0,y)}\equiv0$ and therefore the second term of the right hand side of equation \eqref{eq:equivalencialogaritmo} is zero.
-Moreover, from condition \eqref{eq:cond_aD}, parameter $D$ does not vanish.
+For the case $a=0$, it is $\frac{a}{V(0,y)}\equiv0$ and therefore the second term of the right-hand side of equation \eqref{eq:equivalencialogaritmo} is zero.
+Moreover, from condition \eqref{eq:cond_aD}, the parameter $D$ does not vanish.
 Besides that, from equality \eqref{eq:fparaa=0} it is known that

 This concludes the proof. \end{proof}